izotomas/mavis/README.md

 The `TestClient.java` client outputs 20,000 random (joint) actions, so the agents will not be doing anything intelligent, but you can watch them shuffle about for a bit.

 If you want to see something more advanced, then you can write a client!
-Instructions for the hospital domain was found in [hospital_domain.pdf](docs/domains/hospital/hospital_domain.pdf).
+Instructions for the hospital domain is found in [hospital_domain.pdf](docs/domains/hospital/hospital_domain.pdf).
 Good luck and have fun ^_^

 # Developing MAvis
 TODO